The Mystery Play: Plot summary

 The next day, Carpenter interviews Reverend Tilley, who admits that he hasn't believed in God since his wife died, but that he pretends to have faith to comfort his parishioners.
 Soon after, Woolf confronts Carpenter with the truth: he is actually the escaped mental patient, not a police officer.
-"Carpenter" admits this is true and says he can't exactly remember what it was that he did that got him locked up.
-However, after escaping he found the body of Detective Sergeant Carpenter in his crashed car, and saw a chance for redemption.
+"Carpenter" admits this is true and says he can't exactly remember what it was that he did that got him locked up, but after escaping he found the body of Detective Sergeant Carpenter in his crashed car, and saw a chance for redemption.
 If he could solve the mystery of the killing, he decided, he could solve the mystery of himself - what he did, and who he was before some unknown terrible thing in his past happened.
 He makes Woolf promise not to look into his past until the case is closed, but on advice from her editor, she decides to investigate anyway, and discovers that "Carpenter" was actually the "Raincoat Man" who was charged with brutally raping and murdering a little girl, Sarah Downing, in Townley some time ago.

 The following evening, the town is preparing for the inauguration of the New Testament cycle, which will end with a recreation of the crucifixion of Jesus.
-The Raincoat Man tells Woolf that he's almost figured out who the killer is - he just needs to "rise up" above it to understand the case fully.
+The Raincoat Man tells Woolf that he has almost figured out who the killer is - he just needs to "rise up" above it to understand the case fully.
 Woolf calls the police and tells them what has happened.
 As the crowds gather in front of the crucifix, squads of police converge on Townley and Woolf breaks down, confronting first the Raincoat Man and then the crowd with the truth of his crime.
 The crowd becomes a furious mob that crucifies him on a hill overlooking the town, but they have only put the nails through his overcoat, and as police helicopters approach with beams on, he is able to slip down and escape in the confusion, leaving his coat flapping in the wind.

 Ten years later, Townley is transformed; a Japanese company has come to the town and opened a factory, bringing prosperity to the area.
 Woolf, who has written articles and a book on the murder, is getting dinner with a writer named Alan, who is turning the whole thing into a play for television.
 As Woolf leaves, however, the waiter brings her the grey overcoat "Carpenter" was wearing during his investigation.
-She protests that it isn't her coat, but the waiter says it is - and even has her name inside.
+She protests that it isn't her coat, but the waiter says it is, and even has her name inside.
 She allows him to put it on her as she says, "Yes.
 I suppose it is".